rockyFierro/silver_monkey/README.md

 Now that we have composed our different pieces of stateful logic, let's use it in our component!

 - import the dark mode hook into the `App` component
 - Looking at this component, we see that we are controlling the toggle with some state.
 The state hook here returns a `darkMode` value, and a `setDarkMode` function.
-Isn't that exactly what our `useDarkMode` hook returns as well?
-Replace the state hook with our hook, click the toggle, and watch the magic happen!!!
+Isn't that exactly what our `useDar []kMode` hook returns as well?
+Replace the state hook withb[ p[[9[]]] ] our hook, click the toggle, and watch the magic happen!!!''

 (If it wasn't magical, you have a bug somewhere 😫 go back through the steps slowly, one at a time, to see if you missed any of the steps)